 - Organizing and/or staffing for the Wonders Family Picnic

 Family conferences will be held twice a year, in the fall and in the spring.
-Conferences are an opportunity for parents and teachers to meet to review your child’s progress in all areas of development and to set goals for continued growth and learning.
-Although we will be sharing information with you about your child on a daily basis, the conference is a valuable time for teachers and parents to partner with the focus on your child.
+If requested, arrangements can be made for additional meetings.
+These opportunities for parents and teachers to partner in a focus on your child.
+We will review your child’s progress in all areas of development as well as to set goals for continued growth and learning.
+On a daily basis, we will be sharing information with you about your child.

 Wonders Family Advisory Council

 The Wonders Family Advisory Council is focused on supporting the collaboration between the families and the administration of each of our early childhood programs.
 Members of the Council serve as liaisons between parents and the program directors at each site and the administrative team.
-The Family Advisory Council also plans parent education workshops throughout the school year.
+The Council also plans parent education workshops throughout the school year.
+New Council members are welcome at any time during the year.

 - Develop a working knowledge of Wonders program policies and procedures